Choose language

 About solar energy

 This scheme represents an important contribution to meeting the UK's legally binding target under the Climate Change Act 2008 to achieve a 'net zero' carbon account by 2050.
+The project also aligns with the UK government’s Clean Power 2030 plans to accelerate the delivery of renewable energy supply in accordance with electricity grid reform.

 Solar energy is also one of the cheapest forms of new renewable power generation in the UK, and consequently can contribute to controlling consumer’s energy bills into the future.